 2018 Excellence in Mathematics Teaching

-Did you know public schools in 48 states – including South Carolina – reported mathematics teacher shortages for the 2017-18 school year?
+Public schools in 48 states – including South Carolina – reported mathematics teacher shortages for the 2017-18 school year.
 In fact, mathematics teacher shortages have been prevalent in South Carolina since 2000.

 The tri-county region’s economy now requires a highly educated and skilled labor force, particularly in the STEM disciplines, to remain competitive.
 Those same economic trends that have made mathematics skills increasingly valuable to students have made it increasingly difficult to attract and retain skilled mathematics teachers.

-To honor and put a spotlight on mathematics teachers who are working tirelessly to train our future work force, TCCC’s Math Pathways Project Team is planning to recognize excellence in the profession.
+To honor and put a spotlight on mathematics teachers and administrators who are working tirelessly to train our future work force, TCCC’s Math Pathways Project Team recognized excellence in the profession during an event on October 16 at Trident Technical College.

-Mathematics professionals from the four regional school districts who were nominated by their peers will be honored on October 16, 2018 during this “Excellence in Mathematics Teaching” event, sponsored by The Boeing Company.
+Mathematics professionals from the four regional school districts, who were nominated by their peers, were honored during this “Excellence in Mathematics Teaching” event, sponsored by The Boeing Company.
+Jennifer Wise, the 2017 S.C.
+Teacher of the Year who now serves in Lexington School District Two as the instructional services specialist and within the University of South Carolina as an elementary math methods instructor, delivered the keynote address.

 Lesley Brantley, Dorchester School District Two